-A meta-analysis of over 40 independent samples reported that religious involvement is significantly and positively associated with longevity (McCullough et al., 2000).
+A meta-analysis of over 40 independent samples reported that religious involvement is significantly and positively associated with longevity (McCullough, Hoyt, Larson, Koenig, & Thoresen, 2000).
 People live longer, have more satisfying, meaningful lives, and have lower rates of depressive states.

 Though more studies need to be done to explore the mechanisms by which spirituality improves wellbeing, the studies that already exist indicate they’re at the very least related.

-A study on Mindfulness-Based Stress Reduction showed improvement in overall life satisfaction and improvement in overall physical and mental health (Greeson, J.M.
-2011).
+A study on Mindfulness-Based Stress Reduction showed improvement in overall life satisfaction and physical and mental health (Greeson et al., 2011).

-Through participating in a meditation program, increases in spirituality lowered instances of depression.
-By becoming more mindful, a correlation with Gestalt psychology was noted, as a basis for reducing depressive thoughts in real-time.
+Through participation in a meditation program, increases in spirituality lowered instances of depression.
+By becoming more mindful, a correlation with Gestalt psychology was noted, as a basis for reducing depressive thoughts in real time.

-Several studies have shown an increase in job satisfaction with an increase in spirituality in the workplace (Akbari, M., & Houssaini, S.M., 2018).
+Several studies have shown an increase in job satisfaction with an increase in spirituality in the workplace (Akbari & Hossaini, 2018).
 How people explain their work matters in building a sense of honesty and connection to their jobs.
-By building interconnective experience into a workplace, people will be more productive and have greater satisfaction in their work.
+By building interconnective experiences into a workplace, people will be more productive and have greater satisfaction in their work.

 Levels of depression have risen in recent years, and pharmaceuticals have not had great success in eliminating the problem.
-A specific form of prayer that is said to have a healing effect on depressive symptoms is meditative/ centering prayer (Johnson, K.A., 2018).
+A specific form of prayer that is said to have a healing effect on depressive symptoms is meditative/centering prayer (Johnson, 2018).
 The process used in treatment for this study is called Mindfulness-Based Cognitive Therapy, which was developed by Dr. Zindel Segal.

 The Mindful Way Through Depression – Dr. Zindel Segal

-Lowering blood pressure and hypertensive levels has been shown as a benefit to spirituality.
-A study on the effects of Transactional Psychophysiological Therapy showed a significant impact on patients who participated (Thomas, S.A., 1989).
+Lowering blood pressure and hypertensive levels has been shown as a benefit of spirituality.
+A study on the effects of Transactional Psychophysiological Therapy showed a significant impact on patients who participated (Thomas, 1989).
 With proper training, nurses can help patients to lower their blood pressure by finding “inner peace.”

-This spiritual concept is found through intentional speech and specifics religious/ spiritual connection in patient interaction.
+This spiritual concept is found through intentional speech and specific religious/spiritual connection in patient interactions.

 Spirituality and Stress Reduction – Dr. Emma Seppala

-Dr. Emma Seppala, the science director of Stanford University’s Center for Compassion and Altruism and the author of “The Happiness Track,” explains the mechanisms that can lead to these outcomes.
+Dr. Emma Seppala, the science director of Stanford University’s Center for Compassion and Altruism and author of “The Happiness Track” (2017), explains the mechanisms that can lead to these outcomes.

 According to Dr. Seppala’s research, spiritual people engage in practices known to reduce levels of stress.
 For example, spiritual people are more likely to:

-- Volunteer or donate to the poor; According to research, regular community service can serve as a buffer against the effects of stress, thus leading to longer lives;
+- Volunteer or donate to the poor.
+Regular community service can serve as a buffer against the effects of stress, thus leading to longer lives.

-- Meditate to cope with stress; 42% of spiritual people meditate when stressed rather than overeat or indulge in unhealthy coping behaviors.
-Meditation has all kinds of benefits—from improved health, happiness, and focus to decreased pain and depression;
+- Meditate to cope with stress.
+Forty-two percent (42%) of spiritual people meditate when stressed rather than overeat or indulge in unhealthy coping behaviors.
+Meditation has all kinds of benefits, from improved health, happiness, and focus to decreased pain and depression.

-Of course, these findings could also be a placebo – we tend to feel better when we believe something will make us feel better.
+Of course, these findings could also indicate a placebo effect.
+We tend to feel better when we believe something will make us feel better.